BREXIT GUIDE FOR TRAVEL FROM THE EU TO THE UK

 EU, EEA and Swiss citizens can travel to the UK for holidays or short trips without needing a visa.
 In other cases, find out if you need to apply for a visa to enter the UK.

 You can cross the UK border using a valid passport which should be valid for the whole time you are in the UK.

 EU, EEA and Swiss citizens can continue to use the automatic ePassport gates to pass through the border on arrival.

-You cannot use an EU, EEA or Swiss national ID card to enter the UK unless you:
+Since 1 October 2021 you cannot use an EU, EEA or Swiss national ID card to enter the UK unless you:

 - have settled or pre-settled status under the EU Settlement Scheme, or Jersey, Guernsey or the Isle of Man’s settlement schemes

 - have an EU Settlement Scheme family permit, or the equivalent from Jersey, Guernsey or the Isle of Man

 - are a Swiss national and have a Service Provider from Switzerland visa

 In these cases, you can continue to use your national ID card to enter the UK until at least 31 December 2025.

 If you’re waiting for a decision on your application for settled or pre-settled status: